GirishKumarDevadiga/Synchronous-Asynchronous_TCP_ServerClient_FileUpload/README.md

 # File upload using TCP (Synchronous and Asynchronous)

+Objective is to upload the files from multiple client and save the uploaded files using server

 ## Uploaded files details
 ### Clients will upload the files present in the Files folder to the server